fredachc/IT-Job-Market-Analysis-HK/README.md

   - 5+ years

 - Created a **Benefit Score** by counting listed benefits
-- Classified job locations into:
+- Classified locations into:
   - Commercial
   - Industrial
   - Residential
   - Mixed-use

 👉 *Insight:*
-Transforming raw job descriptions into structured features is a key step in real-world data analysis, as job postings are often inconsistent and incomplete.
+Real-world job data is often inconsistent.
+Transforming raw text into structured variables is a key step in practical data analysis.

 ---

 ## Key Findings

 ### 1. Salary by Platform
-JobsDB shows the highest average salary among the three platforms, while Recruit has the lowest.
+JobsDB records the highest average salary, while Recruit has the lowest.

 ![Salary Chart](images/4.png)

 👉 *Insight:*
-This suggests that JobsDB may focus more on mid- to senior-level roles, while Recruit may contain more entry-level opportunities.
+This suggests that JobsDB may focus more on mid- to senior-level roles, while Recruit contains more entry-level opportunities.

-👉 *Interview point:*
-Different platforms target different segments of the job market, so platform selection is an important job search strategy.
+👉 **Summary:** Salary varies significantly across platforms.

 ---

 ### 2. Experience vs Salary
 Salary increases significantly with experience.
-A major jump occurs between the 1–3 years and 3–5 years groups.
+A major jump occurs between 1–3 years and 3–5 years.

 ![Salary Chart](images/3.png)

 👉 *Insight:*
-This indicates that the transition from junior to mid-level roles is a critical stage for salary growth.
+This stage likely represents the transition from junior to mid-level roles.

-👉 *Interview point:*
-Work experience is a key driver of salary progression in the IT industry.
+👉 **Summary:** Salary growth is strongly driven by experience.

 ---

 ### 3. Degree vs Salary
-Degree holders generally receive higher salaries, but many jobs do not require a degree.
+Degree holders generally earn higher salaries, but many roles do not require a degree.

 ![Salary Chart](images/9.png)

 👉 *Insight:*
-A degree provides an advantage, but it is not a strict requirement for entering the IT field.
+A degree provides an advantage but is not a strict requirement.

-👉 *Interview point:*
-Skills and experience may be more important than formal education in many IT roles.
+👉 **Summary:** Degree helps, but is not essential.

 ---